knu/page-info/README.md

 - Copy As Markdown

     This extension provides context menu items to copy any link or image as Markdown.
+Copying a Markdown link also stores a rich text version in HTML in the clipboard so you can paste a link right away to any WYSIWYG editor, Slack, Google Docs, etc.

+    A shortcut key can be configured to copy a link to the current page as Markdown.
+(Default: <kbd>Command+Shift+L</kbd> on macOS, <kbd>Ctrl+Shift+L</kbd> on Windows and Linux)

 ## Author